aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 cluster.connectAutoScalingGroupCapacity(asg);
 ```

-To connect a self-managed node group to imported cluster, use the `cluster.connectAutoScalingGroupCapacity()` method:
+To connect a self-managed node group to an imported cluster, use the `cluster.connectAutoScalingGroupCapacity()` method:

 ```ts
 const importedCluster = eks.Cluster.fromClusterAttributes(stack, 'ImportedCluster', {